The Emergency-Care Consequences of Disrupted Prevention: Evidence from Mammography Screening Pathway

 \subsection{Placebo IV analysis using pre-pandemic Wave~8}

-As a first falsification test, we replicate our IV strategy on purely pre-pandemic data (Wave~8 alone), where COVID-19 could not have affected screening or hospital use.
-We construct a \emph{placebo} instrument that mirrors the structure of the main instrument but exploits only pre-COVID variation.
-Specifically, we restrict the Wave~8 sample to match the main sample criteria, excluding women diagnosed with breast cancer by Wave~7 and focusing on respondents interviewed in the six Wave~8 months (October--December 2019 and January--March 2020) across the same eight countries.
-Within this sample, we define the instrument by interacting interview-month dummies with country dummies, exactly as in our main setup.
-Because all of these interviews occurred before the pandemic and any COVID-related service disruptions, this month-by-country variation reflects essentially random interview timing with respect to COVID and cannot be driven by lockdowns or screening interruptions.
+As a second falsification test, we replicate our IV strategy on pre-pandemic data (Wave~8 alone), where COVID-19 could not have affected screening or hospital use.
+We construct a placebo instrument that mirrors the structure of the main instrument, but exploits only pre-COVID variation.
+Specifically, we restrict the Wave~8 sample to match the main sample criteria --- excluding women diagnosed with breast cancer by Wave~7 and focusing on respondents interviewed across the same eight countries --- and define the instrument by interacting interview-month dummies with country dummies, exactly as in the main specification.
+The Wave~8 interviews used here took place in October--December 2019 and January--March 2020, before any COVID-related service disruptions.
+Month-by-country variation in this window reflects essentially random interview timing with respect to COVID and cannot be driven by lockdowns or screening interruptions.